Tobacco Industry Marketing

 What do the major cigarette companies spend their advertising dollars on?

-- The second and third largest expenditure categories were promotional allowances paid to cigarette wholesalers and retailers respectively.1
+- The second and third largest expenditure categories were promotional allowances paid to cigarette wholesalers and retailers and coupons.1

 How does tobacco product advertising affect youth smoking?